zachblume/declare/README.md

 -   [ ] Declarative ETL and other workflow management
     -   [ ] File-based router convention for easy discovery
     -   [ ] Managed in SQL (`select * from postgres_connection.schema.table`)
+    -   [ ] Deployed as a regular Declare-managed workflow
+        -   [ ] Can be triggered and subscribed to from like any other step
-    -   [ ] Deployed to serverless functions, log sink
+    -   [ ] Auto-subscribed to an event topic to allow easy triggering from workflows
 -   [x] Auto-generated REST APIs for models
     -   [ ] JWT based authentication
 -   [ ] Schedule dashboard delivery with embedded previews via Slack and email